HikariYlan/bash_config/README.md

-# Custom config for console prompt (Linux & Git For Windows)
+# My custom config for console prompt (Linux & Git For Windows)
+Feel free to use if you want
+Colors based on "Outer Wilds" and its DLC "Echoes Of The Eye"

 ## Installation script